I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

-I like to write about DIY gardening and general homesteading tips.
-I hope to provide readers with ideas and inspiration.**

 What Kind of Soil Do I Have?

 The kind of soil that you have to work with is a big determining factor in the varieties and amounts of nutrients it contains.
 To determine what kind of soil you have, take a sample.

 - Fill a jar halfway full of the soil you wish to test (from the earth, or a potting mix bag).

 - Fill the jar the remainder of the way up to almost full with water.

 - Shake the jar vigorously to break up clumps of soil.

-	- Sit the jar somewhere and do not disturb it for at least 12 hours.
+- Set the jar somewhere and do not disturb it for at least 12 hours.

 - Examine the layers at the bottom of the jar.

 You should end up with one of three outcomes upon examining the jar:

 If the layer at the very bottom of the jar is considerably larger than the other 2 layers, then you have sandy soil.
-Sandy soils are okay for growing root vegetables like carrots or growing vegetables with tender root systems like peas.
+Sandy soils are okay for growing root vegetables like carrots, or vegetables with tender root systems like peas.
 However, you will need to keep up on your fertilization and water because sand isn't very good at retaining either.

 If the layer on the top of the layers in the jar is the thickest, you have a clay-heavy soil.
 Clay soils are the exact opposite of sandy soils—they retain water and nutrients too well.
 Also, they are very dense and make it hard for plant-root growth.

 Loamy soil is when all layers in the bottom of the jar are pretty much equal.
 This is ideal soil to grow anything in.
 It retains water and nutrients, but also drains well so there is no buildup of either to harm your plants.